 OK, maybe it won't fit into a basket or a bowl, but this is perfect for the person who has everything.
 There are bakeries all over the state that make fine cakes and pies.
 A few of the specialty shops are the pies of Laurel Goodman sold at Carolina Cider Company in Yemassee or Daisy Cakes, which has been featured on "Shark Tank."
 Daisy Cakes, which is in Pauline near Spartanburg, ships delicious cakes, including gingerbread cakes for the holidays, all over the country.

 Whether a great cook wants to improve or a novice needs to learn the basics, cooking classes could be a great gift.
 Here are some places that offer lessons: Abingdon Manor near Florence and Let's Cook Culinary Studio in Columbia.
 Also, if there is a technical college near you, check to see if they offer any short-term classes through a culinary program.

 You need the right tool to break into these treasures of the sea, and the Carolina Oyster Knife, made in Greenville, does the job.
-You'll find them at many seafood markets, (they're the ones with the blue handles) including Huff's in James Island, where they're priced at $5.99.
 The company only sells wholesale, so unless you need 144 oyster knives, check your local markets.
 The company website also directs you to other places to order online.